 Though filing taxes can be complicated for expats, we have some good news.
 Extensions are available for your overseas tax return – some are even automatic!
-As an American, you are likely accustomed to having the April 15th deadline in mind as soon as the year ends, but those living abroad have a number of different dates to keep in mind.
+As an American, you are likely accustomed to having the April 15th deadline in mind as soon as the year ends, but those living abroad have a number of different dates to keep in mind for expat tax extensions.

-If you are living abroad, you are granted an automatic two-month extension to file your U.S. income tax returns, which pushes the deadline to June 15th.
+If you are living abroad, you are granted an automatic two-month out of country tax extension to file your U.S. income tax returns, which pushes the deadline to June 15th.
 This applies if, as of April 15th, you are living, have your main place of business, or are on military/naval service duty outside the United States and Puerto Rico.

 It’s important to note if you’re currently living in the U.S., the automatic extension does not apply to you.
 Your tax return and any payments due need to be submitted by April 15th.